Draft Events

 24/02/2026, Winchester College, 7- 10pm

-We invited you to step into a world of exploration, resilience, and daring ambition as Dan Snow and Edward Rochead took us on a journey to the farthest reaches of the Southern Hemisphere.
-From the frozen depths of the Weddell Sea to the sun‑scorched skies above Australia, this special evening promised stories that have shaped history — and continue to inspire today.
+We invited you to step into a world of exploration, resilience, and daring ambition as Edward Rochead and Dan Snow took us on journies to the farthest reaches of the Southern Hemisphere.
+From the frozen depths of the Weddell Sea to the sun‑scorched skies above Australia, this special evening promised stories that have shaped history and continue to inspire us today.

 The talk delved into remarkable journeys of exploration, the courage behind them, and the lasting impact of these moments in history.